 Once there, Lavergne worked with UL Lafayette MSN alum Marcus Montet to develop the system’s virtual care center, which includes 24/7 patient telemetry monitoring, telecardiology care, and remote patient monitoring.
 As he worked with more physicians and hospital staff, he says that it became clear that nurse practitioners needed more advanced education to work in a specialized cardiology role.

-Because UL Lafayette is a leader in nursing education, it was clear that a partnership between the College of Nursing and Allied Health Professions and Cardiovascular Institute of the South could create a solution to prepare nurse practitioners for a career in cardiology.
+Because UL Lafayette is a leader in nursing education, it was clear that a partnership between the College of Nursing and Health Sciences and Cardiovascular Institute of the South could create a solution to prepare nurse practitioners for a career in cardiology.
 The two organizations worked together to develop the Graduate Certificate in Cardiovascular Nursing.

 As Lavergne took part in conversations to address the industry need for more specialized nurse practitioners, he found himself talking with graduate faculty about his own practice and experiences.

 “They said, ‘Well, what you’re doing, is DNP work,’” Lavergne says.
 “I always had an idea about the DNP, but I didn’t know if I wanted to go back to school.”

 After his first semester, Lavergne says, he was in love.